 – Provide structure and routine.
 Help your child maintain a regular schedule of activities, such as school, homework, chores, hobbies, and socializing.
 This can help them to stay organized, motivated, and engaged.
 Set reasonable and consistent rules and expectations, and praise your child for their efforts and achievements.

 – Be a positive role model.
-Show your child how you deal with your own emotions and challenges in a healthy and constructive way.
+Show your child how you deal with your own emotions and challenges healthily and constructively.
 Share your coping strategies and techniques, such as deep breathing, meditation, yoga, or music.
-Express your feelings in a calm and respectful manner, and avoid negative or harmful behaviors, such as yelling, hitting, or drinking.
+Express your feelings calmly and respectfully, and avoid harmful behaviors, such as yelling, hitting, or drinking.

 Q: How can children prevent or cope with stress and depression?